-This Management's Discussion and Analysis ("MD&A") contains information up to and including November 25, 2014.
+This Management's Discussion and Analysis ("MD&A") contains information up to and including May 27, 2015.

-The following MD&A of North American Nickel Inc. (the "Company") should be read in conjunction with the condensed interim financial statements for the nine months ended September 30, 2014 and the related notes contained therein.
-It should be noted that the audited financial statements for the year ended December 31, 2013 were prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following MD&A of North American Nickel Inc. (the "Company") should be read in conjunction with the audited financial statements for the year ended December 31, 2014 and the related notes contained therein.
+It should be noted that the audited financial statements for the year ended December 31, 2014 were prepared in accordance with International Financial Reporting Standards ("IFRS").

-All financial information in this MD&A related to the period ending September 30, 2014 have been prepared in accordance with International financial reporting standards ("IFRS"), and all dollar amounts are expressed in Canadian dollars unless otherwise indicated.
+All financial information in this MD&A related to 2014 have been prepared in accordance with International financial reporting standards ("IFRS"), and all dollar amounts are expressed in Canadian dollars unless otherwise indicated.